 There are many instances where you would be financially worse off on a novated lease compared to an outright purchase.

-With the FBT exemption for electric vehicles, the financial case will most certainly be in favour of a novated lease compared to other financing options.
-It will no longer be a matter of ‘if’ there will be savings but ‘how much’ those savings will be.
+With the FBT exemption for electric vehicles, the financial case will in most cases be in favour of a novated lease compared to other financing options.

 We recommend you seek advice from a qualified accountant before you make this decision.